bfueldner/pykicad/doc/tutorial/AddingPartsTutorial.md

 First we will need to get a copy of the PIC16F87XA datasheet.
 The file should be stored here: doc/mcu/microchip/PIC16F87XA.pdf.

 #### Adding the master component file to the Makefile ####
-In our case, just for demonstration purpose, we’ll add a master component file name ‘pic.csv’.
-Before creating the file, open the ‘Makefile’ in the root directory of the project and look for the line:
+In our case, just for demonstration purpose, we’ll add a master component file name `pic.csv`.
+Before creating the file, open the `Makefile` in the root directory of the project and look for the line:

 ```
 SYMBOL_LIBRARIES := $(LIBRARY_ROOT)/supply.lib \